Chewy Coffee Cookies

 Like I said earlier, the ingredients in this recipe are super simple to find.
 Here’s what you’ll need:

-- An egg – bring it to room temperature for the best results.
+- One egg – bring it to room temperature so it mixes well with the other ingredients.

-- To start, combine the flour, baking powder, baking soda, salt, cinnamon, and cardamom.
+- To start, whisk the flour, baking powder, baking soda, salt, cinnamon, and cardamom.
 Set aside.

-- Next, cream the butter and sugars together until they are light and fluffy, 2-3 minutes.
+- Next, use a stand mixer or hand mixer to cream the butter and sugars together until they are light and fluffy, 2-3 minutes.
 Then, add the egg, vanilla extract, and instant coffee and mix until combined.

 - Lastly, remove the cookies from the oven.
 If they have puffed up again, give them another pan-bang on the counter.
 Let them cool for a few minutes.
 Then, transfer the cookies to a rack to cool completely.
 Enjoy with some hot coffee!